Sunrise Resources (LON:SRES) Stock Price Down 16.7% – Time to Sell?

-Sunrise Resources (LON:SRES – Get Free Report) last announced its earnings results on Thursday, February 13th.
+Sunrise Resources (LON:SRES – Get Free Report) last announced its quarterly earnings data on Monday, February 17th.
 The company reported GBX (0.02) ($0.00) earnings per share for the quarter.
-Equities analysts predict that Sunrise Resources plc will post -2 earnings per share for the current fiscal year.
+On average, analysts expect that Sunrise Resources plc will post -2 earnings per share for the current fiscal year.

 About Sunrise Resources